Learn Spanish in live, online group classes

 Download a Spanish trivia-style game on your phone for extra vocabulary practice when you’re on the go.

-Here at TakeLessons, we offer a wide selection of group Spanish classes.
-Group classes are a fantastic way to practice your pronunciation and conversation skills.
-Even better - you can try it out for free for 30 days!
+Here at TakeLessons, we offer a wide selection of group classes so you can enjoy free Spanish lessons.
+Our group classes are a fantastic way to practice your pronunciation and conversation skills.

 As you study Spanish, it’s smart to take advantage of as many different resources as you can!
 Try connecting with other Spanish speakers and learners on the internet to practice your skills.
 You can use any of the following language exchange platforms, chat rooms, or Facebook groups.